matlux/one-route/README.md

     DELETE  ->    /entry

 They respectively get, add or delete a user of the system.
 There is no database.
 The data is a simple hashmap held inside an Atom.

+The main HTML page (http://localhost:8070/) contains a form which calls the 3 REST entry points (see above).
+The REST calls are managed by JavaScript with JQuery.

 ## Usage